bcgov/biohubbc/.pipeline/configMaps/README.md

 # Openshift Config Map

-`sims-pipeline-config.json` is a working sample of the config map that should be created in each openshift environment.
+`sims-pipeline-config.json` is a working sample of the config map that should be created in the tools environment.

 Note: The exact values in the sample config map may fall out of sync with what is in Openshift, as changes to values are made directly in Openshift (ex: updating cpu/memory limits in OpenShift, etc).

-**Note: Config maps should never contain secrets, passwords, or other sensitive values.
-They are not protected in OpenShift and their values may appear in logs, etc. Sensitive data should always be stored in Openshift secrets.**
+Note: Config maps should never contain secrets, passwords, or other sensitive values.
+They are not protected in OpenShift and their values may appear in logs, etc. Sensitive data should always be stored in Openshift secrets.

 ## Create Config Map in Openshift

-Under the target environment (dev, test, prod)
+Under the tools environment: `af2668-tools`

 #### Option 1